How to Increase Email Conversion Rate Using Analytics

 Perform Split-Tests to See If the Recipients Actually Like Your Emails

-Split testing, also known as A/B testing, will help you indicate which of two options for your campaign procedure is more effective with the rise in opens and clicks.
+Split testing, also known as A/B testing, is a conversion rate optimization best practice that helps you indicate which of two options for your campaign procedure is more effective with the rise in opens and clicks.
 To do such a test, send the two variations of the same campaign to a part of your recipients.
 Half of the group is sent Version A and the other half is sent Version B. The result is measured with the most clicks and opens, and it determines the winning option.

-Track Key Performance Indicators: Open rate, CTR, Conversion Rate, and Bounces
+Track Key Performance Indicators: Open rate, CTR, Email Conversion Rate, and Bounces

 Open Rate: The open rate is an indicator that shows the number of subscribers who clicked on emails and read them.
 It is very important to know this rate because if no one opens your emails, the campaign is a failure.
 You can also see whether your subject line is effective enough to make your clients open emails.
 Try to identify the lines that work best.
 To calculate this rate, you may apply this simple formula: Divide the number of open emails by the number of delivered emails.